 So how do you know which photographer to go with?
 There are so many factors... budget, location, style of photography, or you might just want to go with a photographer you have worked with before because you already trust them.
 I have laid out a few important considerations and insights into how I work that might help you decide:

 Style of Photography

 First order of business is to check out photographers' portfolios to see if their style matches what you want for your photos.
 You can check out my maternity portfolio here .
-I do mostly outdoor shoots for maternity sessions, but I do have my studio space that can be used for small groups.
+I do a lot of outdoor shoots for maternity sessions, and I also have my studio space that can create some amazing photos.